 Common gallbladder surgery claims for negligence result from surgery for complications with your gallbladder.

-Errors during gallbladder surgery are avoidable.
+Errors during gallbladder surgery, and bile duct injuries are avoidable.
 They will not happen if the surgeon and team properly follow the guidelines for successful gallbladder surgery.

 Common gallbladder surgery claims for negligence are: